MorganRaimondo/tfcb-homework01/README_homework01.md

 ### Data Folder

 This folder contains both raw and cleaned data related to this project.
 The original raw data is in the document `Survey_data.xlsx` while the cleaned, tidydata is in the document `Survey_data_tidydata.tsv`.
+There is an Excel version of this file in this folder, titled `Survery_data_tidydata.xlsx`.

 ### Images Folder